SafinWasi/gluu-tutorials/docs/gluu-saml-sso-sp.md

 # SP initiated SAML flow for Gluu Solo

 This article will guide you through the process of a Service Provider (SP) initiated SAML flow for Single Sign On using Gluu as the Identity Provider (IDP).
-We will be using a locally run Flask application as the SP, which is the [python3-saml](https://github.com/onelogin/python3-saml) library's Flask demo application, modified for our needs.
+We will be using a locally run Flask application as the SP, which is the [python3-saml](https://github.com/onelogin/python3-saml) library's Flask demo application.
 This was tested on Gluu Server 4.4.

 ## Requirements
 - Python3